 BCGS – AN ALL VOLUNTEER ORGANIZATION

 Those who do family history and genealogy are usually well known for helping others.
-BCGS members are no exception.
+BC Genealogical Society members are no exception.

 BCGS is entirely run by volunteers who do everything from answering research queries, managing and staffing the BCGS Walter Draycott Library, arranging for guest speakers, photographing Lower Mainland cemetery markers, to attending community events and answering genealogy questions from the public, and much more in between.